GaelVaroquaux/website/content/programming/sklearn_inria_community_manager.rst

 funding --research projects, `the scikit-learn MOOC
 <https://www.fun-mooc.fr/en/courses/machine-learning-python-scikit-learn/>`_ --
 that we use to create a larger team (currently 3 full-time positions).
-And finally, a variety of researchers on campus are heavily invested in scikit-learn or related projects such as joblib.
-The amount of technical skills is staggering.
+Finally, various researchers on campus are heavily invested in scikit-learn or related projects such as joblib.
+As a result, the amount of technical skills is staggering.

 |

-**Long-story short, we want to add new DNA to this awesome team: someone into peopleware as much as software.**
+**Long story short, we want to add new DNA to this awesome team: someone into peopleware as much as software.**

 |